kirui93/ScenTrees.jl/docs/src/tutorial/tutorial4.md

 ![Example of a valuated tree in 1D](../assets/treeapprox1.png)

-We can also appoximate a stochastic process in two dimension.
+We can also approximate a stochastic process in two dimension.
 Consider the Gaussian random walk in 2D.
 Our function `GaussianSamplePath2D` can generate samples from the Gaussian random walk in 2 dimension, for example as follows:

 ```julia
 julia> GaussianSamplePath2D() # 4 stages, 2 dimension